SivaRakeshRelangi/Tasks-North90/readme.md

 3. **Feasibility**: The ease of implementing the idea considering technical and resource constraints.

 Each dimension is scored on a scale of 1 to 5, with 5 being the highest.
 The scores are provided by an AI model and are averaged to calculate an **overall priority score** for each idea.

-Finally, the ideas are sorted in descending order of their scores, ensuring the most promising ideas are ranked highest.
-This approach ensures that user preferences and implementation practicality are balanced effectively.